 Are you a mature student pursuing a nursing degree or registration to practice?
 Perhaps you're a healthcare worker seeking to join a practice and upskill to a nursing role?

 If so, one of our Foundation year degrees may be an ideal way to develop new skills around your schedule and existing commitments

 The University also provides options for students to take a foundation year, for mature students (anyone over 21), from non traditional backgrounds to return to study and wishing to progress to a range of degrees including Adult, Child and Mental health nursing, Midwifery and Social work.
 These create an extended four year degree course for those who don’t currently meet the admissions criteria for direct entry (subject to meeting our additional entry criteria) and run from September each year.

 We offer two types of foundations degrees:

-- The one year part-time Interdisciplinary Studies with Preparation for Higher Education BA, which is designed for mature students with busy lives, runs on two evenings a week and one Saturday every four weeks, so you can study whilst balancing your other commitments.
+- The one year part-time Interdisciplinary Studies with Preparation for Higher Education BA, which is designed for mature students with busy lives, runs on two evenings a week and one Saturday every four weeks, so you can study and balance your other commitments.

-On successful completion of the foundation year, and subject to meeting the requirements of your progression, you’ll continue to year one of your chosen Adult nursing BSc(Hons), Child nursing BSc(Hons) Mental health nursing BSc(Hons) Midwifery BSc(Hons) and Social work BA(Hons) degrees.
+On successful completion of the foundation year, and subject to meeting the requirements of your progression, you’ll continue to year one of your chosen nursing, midwifery or social work degree.